 4. Continue Your Professional Development as a Project Manager

 Even though freelancers lack access to the corporate financial or educational backing of full-time employees, they still have lots of options for continuing education.
-Take advantage of conferences and meetups specific to project management, or the industry you work in to meet people and cultivate your craft.
+Take advantage of project management conferences and meetups.

 While freelance project management offers increased flexibility, it also presents challenges.
 These challenges may include: